 One-time national Division II champions under Patten included Clint Young (1971), Tom Garcia (1974), Randy Omvig (1975), Keith Poolman (1978), and Ken Gallagher (1980).
 Mike McCready, 1972 national champion, also won the gold medal at the 1975 Pan American Games.

 The Beginning of an Era: 1965

 Patten's first season at UNI was a losing season.
 The team finished with a 2-8-1 record, beating Luther and Cornell, and tying South Dakota State.
 They failed to place as a team at the NCAA national tournament and did not have any individual wrestlers place.
-Although this season may have been a disappointment, it began a climb toward national recognition.
-This first year was also Patten's only losing season in his 18 years as a UNI coach.
+Although this season was a disappointment, it began a climb toward national recognition.
+This first year was also Patten's only losing season in his eighteen years as a UNI coach.